TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/secure_boot.md

 #### Signing the application image

 Depending on the options given in the device configuration file (`devconfig.mak` mentioned above), appimage is generated for HS devices.
 If encryption is enabled in the configuration file, the binary will be first encrypted with the key specified and then the certificate will be generated using the customer MPK specified.
 If the device type is set as HS in the configuration file, nothing extra needs to be done for the appimage generation.
 The final `*.appimage.hs` file generated would be signed with customer MPK (and encrypted with customer MEK if that option is selected).
 To dig into the details of the process, one can refer to https://software-dl.ti.com/tisci/esd/latest/6_topic_user_guides/secure_boot_signing.html

-\cond SOC_AM64X || SOC_AM243X
-## Limitations in Secure Boot

-- **XIP boot** : Secure boot is yet to be supported for XIP applications.
-This is due to the fact that the XIP sections are loaded before the SBL parses the other sections.
-Secure boot of XIP applications will be made available in an upcoming release.

-- **Unencrypted SBL** : In the current implementation, SBL binary is not encrypted in case of HS device.
-There is no provision for this in the SDK now, but will be added in a coming release.

-- **Encryption of application image not possible in SBL OSPI** : In other bootloaders like UART and SD, application image can be encrypted using the `ENC_ENABLED` option in the devconfig.mak.
-But this is not possible when you load the image using SBL OSPI.
-This is due to the fact that HSM does an in-place authentication and decryption of the image and we load the image directly from the FLASH memory in case of SBL OSPI.
-FLASH memory, as you would know is most often not directly writable.
-Due to this limitation not being taken care in the HSM, we can do decryption of images only in the case where the image resides in a volatile RAM-like memory.
-That is MSMC or DDR.

-- **Applications with DMA are not supported** : Limited testing is done for secure boot.
-Applications using DMA might fail on secure device.
-This will be addressed in an upcoming release.
-\endcond